Assignment #1

 Of course, you can (and you should) add instance fields and new methods of your own.

-types are used to represent the different locations, activity types, and review types that are supported by the system.
+These enum types are used to represent the different Pokemon types, rarities, evolution types and action types that are supported by the system.
 You will find these useful when implementing your system.

-You should not modify anything in the Types.java
+You should not modify anything in the Characteristics.java file.

 src/test/java/nz/ac/auckland/se281/MainTest.java